 PAGE TWO

-Canceled headliners Steel and OMAC talk about CANCELLED COMICS CAVALCADE (details here).
+PANEL ONE: Canceled headliners Steel and OMAC talk about CANCELLED COMICS CAVALCADE (details here).

 PANEL TWO: Steel mentions two much maligned (but beloved by me) DC series that had been axed prior to the Implosion.